joined/joined.github.io/content/posts/snagging-a-seat-at-berlins-toughest-6-seat-sushi-bar/index.md

 ![Zapier editor showing the test result of the second step of the workflow](images/step_2_test.png)

 Cool!
-Well, there's no availability, but the code works as intended.
+There's no availability, but the code works as intended.
 We get a `Free Dates` output variable that contains a comma-separated list of days in the next two months that have some bookable shifts, which we can use it in the next step(s).